andreasbalser/image-analysis-group10/final_project_ass6/doc/taskA.md

+After loading the dataset, plot a random selection of image samples and the corresponding labels (similar to Figure 1.).
+Include this figure in your project documentation.

+Briefly explain the meaning of the network layers and their parameters.

+Record in your project documentation the achieved accuracy, all important training parameters such as number of epochs, batch size, total training time, as well as the plot of the loss during training.
+Explain which optimizer you have selected and why.
+Report whether the training was performed using the CPU or the GPU.

+---

 # Task A – Initial Setup and Baseline Training

 For the initial setup, the EMNIST **letters** dataset (28×28 grayscale images) was used to train a simple CNN for handwritten letter classification.
 The network architecture consisted of: